How to Hang a Door Like a Pro: 5 Easy Steps

 1. Measure the Doorway

-• Start by measuring the height and width of the doorway where the door will go.
-These measurements will determine the size of the door you need.
+• Begin by measuring the height and width of the doorway where the door will be installed.
+These dimensions will dictate the size of the door you require.

-• Compare these measurements with the dimensions of your new door.
-If the door is too big, you may have to trim it.
-If the doorway is larger than your door, you might need to add some framing or use shims during installation.
+• Cross-reference these measurements with the specifications of your new door.
+If the door is oversized, trimming may be necessary.
+Conversely, if the doorway is larger than your door, consider adding framing or shimming during the installation.

 2. Use a Router for Hinges and Latch Plates

-• A router is a handy tool for creating recesses for hinges (also known as hinge mortises) on both the door and frame.
-This ensures that the door hangs flush and swings smoothly.
+• A router is an invaluable tool for creating recesses for hinges (also known as hinge mortises) on both the door and frame, ensuring that the door hangs flush and swings freely.

-• You can also use a router to make space for the latch plate on the edge of the door.
-Make sure it lines up perfectly with the strike plate on the frame.
+• This tool can also be utilized to carve out space for the latch plate on the edge of the door, ensuring it aligns perfectly with the strike plate on the frame.

 3. Align the Threshold with Flooring

-• Use a level to check if the threshold is flat and even with the flooring surface.
-An uneven threshold can cause issues like difficulty in opening/closing the door or gaps that let in drafts.
+• Utilize a level to verify that the threshold is even with the flooring surface.
+An uneven threshold can lead to complications such as difficulty in door operation or gaps that allow drafts to enter.

 4. Recess for Door Hinges

-• When using a router to create recesses for hinges, choose a bit that matches their thickness.
+• When routing recesses for hinges, select a bit that corresponds to their thickness.

-• Carefully align your router with the marked positions on both the door and frame to ensure clean cuts.
-Double-check your measurements before routing to avoid weakening the hinge support.
+• Carefully align your router with the marked positions on both the door and frame to ensure clean and precise cuts.
+Double-check your measurements before routing to maintain the integrity of the hinge support.

 5. Ensure Smooth Threshold Functionality

-• The threshold should not only be aligned with the flooring but also allow the door to open and close without any obstructions.
-Make adjustments if there’s resistance or if the door rubs against it.
+• The threshold should not only align with the flooring but also facilitate the door’s opening and closing without obstruction.
+Make adjustments if you encounter resistance or if the door rubs against the threshold.

 6. Account for Flooring Height Differences

-• Take into account any variations in flooring height caused by wood flooring or carpeting beneath where the door will swing when deciding where to place hinges and latch hardware.
+• Consider any variations in flooring height caused by materials like wood or carpet beneath the door when determining hinge and latch hardware placement.

-• If there’s a slight difference in elevation, you may need to slightly adjust the hinge placements so that there’s enough clearance at the bottom of the door.
+• If there are slight elevation differences, you may need to adjust the hinge placements to ensure adequate clearance at the bottom of the door.

 7. Use Router for Hinge and Latch Fit